Boats are very strange to people who never been on one or drove one before.

 For the most part, it’s safe to say boats do NOT have brakes.
 Though, that statement is not entirely true, the boats that do have brakes are not as common… sort-of.

-I know it sounds confusing, but you go to a regular boat dealership or buy any used regular boat, the chances of you finding a boat with brakes is near impossible.
-But go to the right dealership or buy the correct boat, and you’ll see it’s pretty common to have brakes.
+I understand that it might sound confusing, but if you visit a typical boat dealership or purchase any standard used boat, the likelihood of finding a boat with brakes is almost nil.
+However, if you go to the right dealership or choose the right boat, you’ll find that it’s quite common for boats to have brakes.

 The boats that are more likely to have brakes, or something that slows you down, will be jet skis.
 Sea-Doo, Yamaha and now Kawasaki all have some kind of braking system that will slow you down.
 The way it works is quite interesting, kind of like a parachute, and it also doubles as the reverse too!